Professionals know that coatings are the name of the game in modern detailing.

 Different coating products have different viscosity levels and create different amounts of friction on different surfaces.

 It is safe to say, there are a lot of variables at work.
 This is where experience and product testing become vital.

 We have two types of applicators, Terry and Suede.
 The “Terry” applicators have a medium microfiber pile, and the “Suede” have no pile — they are smooth.
 Each style of applicator is available in three sizes: Mini, Thin, and Thick.

-Most detailers, for most coatings, prefer the Terry style [Saver Applicators].
+Most detailers, for most coatings, prefer the terry cloth applicator sponge.
 They create less friction when wiping and they provide a bit more “cushion,” providing a place for any debris that gets in the pad to be pulled away from the surface, preventing scratching.